 Vitamin B5 (pantothenic acid) and vitamin B6 (pyridoxine)

 Vitamin B5 and vitamin B6 are both known for helping to reduce stress – a common hair loss trigger.
-Both of these vitamins also help strengthen and nourish hair follicles for optimal hair growth and health.
+These vitamins also help strengthen and nourish hair follicles for optimal hair growth and health.
 Vitamin B6 may also inhibit the production of dihydrotestosterone (DHT), which is an androgen.
-DHT can bind to hair follicle receptors, causing them to shrink and produce thinner hair, before eventually ceasing to grow new hair.
+DHT can bind to hair follicle receptors, causing them to shrink and produce thinner hair before eventually ceasing to grow new hair.

-Vitamin C plays a vital role in the intestinal absorption of iron, chelating, and reducing effect.
-Therefore, vitamin C oral supplements have a role when hair loss is related to is iron deficiency.
+Vitamin C is essential for the proper absorption of iron in our intestines.
+Therefore, vitamin C oral supplements have a role when hair loss is related to iron deficiency.
 Vitamin C was also shown to cause the elongation of the hair shaft in cultured human hair follicles.
 Vitamin C is also an antioxidant that promotes the production of collagen, which gives the body the essential amino acids needed to build keratin (a hair protein).
 It also helps the body absorb iron more efficiently.

-Vitamin D is also crucial for hair health, as low levels of this vitamin have been linked to multiple forms of hair loss, including androgenetic alopecia.
-Early research has also shown that vitamin D it may boost hair growth.
+Vitamin D is crucial for hair health, as low levels of this vitamin have been linked to multiple forms of hair loss, including androgenetic alopecia.
+Early research has also shown that vitamin D may boost hair growth.

-Vitamin E is important for scalp health, as its potent antioxidant properties help reduce free radical damage to the scalp and hair follicles.
+Vitamin E is essential for scalp health, as its potent antioxidant properties help reduce free radical damage to the scalp and hair follicles.
 Oxidative stress has been linked with hair loss.
 Vitamin E helps reduce oxidative stress in the scalp.
 A study of 21 volunteers who received vitamin E supplementation showed a significant increase in hair number compared to a placebo group.

 Vitamin K2 stimulates blood flow to the scalp, bringing much-needed oxygen and nutrients to the area to promote healthy hair growth.
 It is also an antioxidant that helps protect the hair follicles from free radical damage.